 Three Types of ‘Attitude’ Needed to Transition Breakthrough Inventions into Global Success

-Organisations need all three types of attitude — not just two.
+However, these are outliers, as most people are in the middle of this spectrum — these are the ‘bridgers’ who bring out the best in the ‘innovators’ and ‘adaptors’.
 This was a message highlighted by Robert X. Cringely in his influential book, ‘Accidental Empires’ (1992) charting the rise of Silicon Valley.
 He popularised the metaphor of ‘commandos’ (innovators who establish a new beachhead), who are then followed in by the ‘infantry’ (to reinforce the initial success), and finally, by the ‘police’ (who ensure stability).
 This tri-modal approach is central to the Wardley Mapping method and has been successfully used by companies like AirBnB who enter new markets faster than rivals by ensuring they have the right attitudes for the challenge.

 The Three Types of Attitude Every Organisation Needs

-Most interesting of all though is how these new, reliable, efficient utility-like services become the platforms that ‘innovators’ experiment on.
-We are at that stage today, as ‘adaptors’ have provided Large Language Models (LLMs) as platforms that ‘innovators’ are experimenting on to create new ways of working.
-We should expect a flood of new products and practices soon that will, in time, be commercialised by ‘bridgers’.
-Eventually, they too will become the platforms on which the future of work will be built.
-Organisations that get these three parts of the equation right today will become the global industrial powerhouses of tomorrow.
+These new, reliable, efficient utility-like services then become the platforms that ‘innovators’ experiment on.
+For example, ‘adaptors’ have provided Large Language Models (LLMs) as platforms that ‘innovators’ are experimenting on to create new ways of working.
+Therefore, we should expect a flood of new products and practices soon that will, in time, be commercialised by ‘bridgers’.
+Eventually, those new activities and practices will become the platforms on which the future of work will be built.

 Creating the Conditions for Turning Inventions into Innovations and Discovering New Inventions Again

 Yet, ‘bridgers’ and ‘adaptors’ will need very different approaches, as their challenges are different.
 Leaders must avoid the mistake of thinking what worked in one part of the map will work everywhere.
-‘Bridgers’ need to use Lean-like methods that increase the margins of products or services by reducing waste, or buying any necessary sub-components needed commercially, off-the-shelf.
+‘Bridgers’ need to use Lean-like methods to increase the margins of products or services by reducing waste, or buying any necessary sub-components commercially, off-the-shelf.
 While ‘Adaptors’ should use Six Sigma-like methods to scale up, as this approach is great for reducing deviations and service outages.
 Alternatively, they can outsource sub-components to providers and only pay for what they use (e.g. the cloud).

 Once this structure has been established, leaders only need to manage the hand overs — the ‘mechanism of theft’ — between teams, smoothing out conflicts at the team leader level.
-Once up and running, this system takes care of itself — each team focuses on their own challenges, while the ‘mechanism of theft’ ensures that breakthrough inventions are pulled through and commercialised on the market, before being scaled up.
+Once up and running, this system takes care of itself — with each team focusing on their own challenges, while the ‘mechanism of theft’ ensures that breakthrough inventions are pulled through and commercialised on the market, before being scaled up.

 This is how Russia Inc. can address one of the biggest problems holding it back for over a century — effective coordination between different collectives in a system, whether this is within an organisation, or in different parts of an economy, like universities and commercial companies.
 This will help Russia Inc. — in the words of the most famous Russian that most Russians have never heard of — tap into its most valuable “non-utilised force [one that] will bring more fruits than anything else”— its deep reserves of talent — in comparison to which, “all the other great natural riches of the country pale in significance”.